kingluddite/web-dev-notes/development/tools/build-tools/webpack/udemy-sgrider-webpack/04-real-world-project/02-real-world-project-cont.md

 * With that change, a new file will be created `manifest` that's purpose is to better tell the browser whether or not the vendor file actually got changed

-Chunked cache with manifest
+## Chunked cache with manifest

 ![chunked cache](https://i.imgur.com/cF4cPp4.png)

-* separate caches for bundle.js and vendor.js
+* Separate caches for `bundle.js` and `vendor.js`
-* if we change something in our custom code, the bundle will change but vendor will be same chunk cache
+* If we change something in our custom code, the bundle will change but vendor will be same chunk cache

 `src/index.js`